May 1, 2018

 Lights, Lenses, and USHLS Technology with Kurt Fosburg

 Professional Lampist Kurt Fosburg is well-known to the Shipwreck Society as the individual who restored the Shipwreck Museum’s 2nd Order Fresnel Lens in 2016-2017.
-This program will focus on the history and science of the U.S. Lighthouse Service, which began in 1840 as the U.S. Lighthouse Board, and cared for all of the United States’ lighthouses until it was absorbed by the U.S. Coast Guard in 1939.
+This program will focus on the history and science of the U.S. Lighthouse Service, with a special emphasis on the Fresnel lens.

 The event will be held at the Shipwreck Museum, and admission is free, donations are welcome.